saraalkhoneen/Data-mining-6/Customer credits notebook.md

        x = "Age",
        y = "Duration")
 ```
-// the distribution of loan durations , we can identify outliers and the central tendency of the loan duration in out dataset.
+The distribution of loan durations , we can identify outliers and the central tendency of the loan duration in out dataset.